webex/webex-ios-sdk/README.md

 Assuming you already have an IOS project with Spark IOS SDK integrated.
 For your IOS app, here are the steps to migrate to use Webex IOS SDK:

+1. In your pod file:

+    remove previous SparkSDK: ~~pod 'SparkSDK'~~
+    add WebexSDK: pod 'WebexSDK'

+2. Run:
+    ```c
+    pod install
+    ```
-1. Update the sdk import info for your app:
+3. Update the sdk import info for your app:

     ~~import SparkSDK~~ => import WebexSDK

 ### Usage

-Here are API changes list from Spark IOS SDK to Webex IOS SDK.
+API changes list from Spark IOS SDK to Webex IOS SDK.

 | Description | Spark IOS SDK | Webex IOS SDK |
 | :----:| :----: | :----:
 | Create a new instance | let spark = Spark(authenticator: authenticator) | let webex = Webex(authenticator: authenticator)

+Recomand to replace variables containing "spark" with "webex" in project code.

 ## License